RESBI/N-Body-CUDA/README.md

 ### Running

+Before using it, please check the keyword "Particle Number" under the **next** section "Do your own configuration".

 First create a folder `images` in the same directory of `rendering.cu`, then run `./rendering.cuda.out` on Linux or `./rendering.cuda.exe` on Windows.

 ### Do your own configuration